salmannasir117/racing-game/GarbageCollectors_StormSurge_readme.txt

     - WASD for movement of player
     - Move the player from checkpoint to checkpoint using the path as guidance.
     - Do NOT skip any checkpoints or you will not be able to progress to the next level.
+    - collect the cute cats at your own peril...
+        - (they serve no function other than to be cute and distract the player)

     - Click "esc" to open the pause menu
-        - You can then restart the level or exit the game
+        - You can then restart the level, exit the game, or return to the main menu

     - The game is over once you complete all three levels.

 To observe the AI:
+    - One implementation is the cats on the beach and forest map.
+They are in an idle state until a player gets close enough to them.
+They will then follow the player.
-    - This is implemented in the final level.
-There is an AI storm cloud that has a set patrol and a state in which it targets the player and attempts to obstruct their view with a lightning blast.
+    - There is an AI storm cloud on the volcano map that has a set patrol and a state in which it targets the player.
+It adds to the ambiance of the map.

 Known problem areas:
-    - In the final/volcano level, it is possible to fall out the map.
-We believe this to be a bug in our player movement system.
+    - No known problem areas.

 Manifest of Assets/Scripts:
     - Sal
         - Contributions
-            - Designed Forest Map
+            - Designed Forest Map (enhanced with particle systems, fog, obstacles)
-            - Designed checkpoint system with plugins for ui system and player
+            - Designed and integrated checkpoint system (enhanced with audio/visual feedback, checkered flag for finish line)
-            - Integrated checkpoint system into the levels
+            - Designed and integrated Timer/Objective text prefab
+            - Designed basic speedup powerup functionality
+            - Modifications to Beach Map (skybox, obstacles, decorations)
+            - Powerup placement on Forest and Beach Map
-            - Performed integration tests with player and checkpoint, ui, and ai system
+            - Performed integration tests & bug patching with player and checkpoint, ui, and ai systems
-            - Performed bug patches on ui and ai system regarding project integration
             - Managed merge conflicts and GitHub repo
             - Scripted and performed Alpha video
+	        - Scripted and performed gameplay video
         - Assets implemented/found
-            - Forst Map Assets
+            - Forest Map Assets
             - ForestMap.unity
             - Checkpoint.prefab
+	        - Timer UI.prefab
         - Scripts
             - CheckpointCounter.cs
+	        - Timer.cs
+            - SpeedUpPowerUp.cs

     - Zamaria
         - Contributions
             - Designed the Beach Map
-            - Created UI elements (Start Menu, Pause Menu, Win/Lose States)
+            - Designed the Start Menu, Pause Menu, Win/Lose states
             - Developed Code for the associated elements and integrated it into all Level maps
+            - Assessed various font assets to alter the text of the UI elements to better fit the game’s theme
+            - Updated UI Elements to reflect the Alpha and playtest feedback
         - Assets implemented/found
             - Beach Map Assets
+            - JazzCreateBubble.tff (Font of Storm Surge title)
             - BeachScene.unity
             - GaneStartScene.unity
         - Scripts